 How do the five senses work together?

 The five senses are touch, taste, smell, sight, and sound.
-Life runs smoothly when all five senses are present; we typically function this way without thinking about it.
-Our senses constantly take in information from the world around us, send it to the brain to process, and tell us how to react and what to do – often without even thinking about it.
+Life runs smoothly when all five senses are present.
+We typically function this way without thinking about it.
+Our senses constantly take in information from the world around us, send it to the brain to process, and tell us how to react and what to do.
+Often this entire process happens without us even thinking about it.